bptlab/argos/_posts/2017-07-17-frontend-dev-component-doku.markdown

 To allow a simple navigation throughout the front end, the `Header` component provides buttons, like a back button, help and settings button, as well as a headline for the page itself, depending on the current view.
 Here, the logic for navigating in the browser's history is located as well.
 The `Header` component is embedded by the different views and takes a page title and optionally a status of an entity that can be visualized.

 ---

-## Introduction to Argos components
-The Argos front end comprises of several [REACT](https://facebook.github.io/react/) components.
-In the [argos front end project](https://github.com/bptlab/argos-frontend), most components are structured corresponding the views they are used in:
-For example, the `HierarchyStepper` can be found in the `GridView`-folder, as it is only used by this view.
-More common components, that are reused within the project, like buttons or notification, are located in the `Utils`-folder.

-Components that need a data-connection to the back end are not plain REACT components but inherit from the `ConnectionComponent`, to simplify the process of fetching data.
-More information regarding this component and the used framework can be found in (TODO: ADD LINK).

-Hereinafter, the components will be briefly introduced and explained, following the project's file structure.

----